-When all other remedies fail, this extreme measure can help the non-snoring partner to sleep soundly: Sleep Separately.
+When all other remedies fail, do this to sleep soundly: Sleep Separately.

 What Causes Someone To Snore?

-As people age, their throats become narrower making the tissues prone to vibration.
-Smoking and drinking can also cause people to snore.
+- Age Factor: As people age, their throats narrow, making the tissues more susceptible to vibration and snoring.

 - Stuck BA, Hofauer B. The Diagnosis and Treatment of Snoring in Adults.
 Dtsch Arztebl Int.
 2019;116(48):817-824. doi:10.3238/arztebl.2019.0817